-Last season, OLLU finished with a 9-7-1 overall record and 4-4 in conference.
+In 2015, OLLU finished with a 9-7-1 overall record and 4-4 in conference.
 They made it to the quarterfinals of the conference tournament.

 Hurley has been in the business of soccer and player development for many years.
-His passion for the game goes back to his youth, when he played in youth and adult leagues during his high school years.
+His passion for the game goes back to his youth when he played in youth and adult leagues during his high school years.
 Shane was a three-year letterman at Harlingen High School, and he received a scholarship to play NCAA Division One Soccer at the University of Texas-Pan American (UTPA) in 1990.
 At UTPA, Hurley was a four-year starter and was one of the captains his senior year.

 Aside from the wins and losses, he says that one of his fondest memories was just getting the opportunity to play in Monterrey Tech Stadium, which is used by the professional team, Monterrey Rayados.
 While at UTPA, he earned his bachelor's degree with a major in English and a minor in history.
 During the final year of his education, Hurley served as an assistant coach for the program and started a women's club program that flourished.

 In 1996, Hurley became the head girls' soccer coach at Harlingen High School where he won two straight district titles.
 He worked with the girl's program for four years.
 Then, Hurley worked with the boys for his final two years before moving to San Antonio to pursue club soccer and Olympic Development Program opportunities.
 During his tenure at Harlingen, the girls' program was always one of the top two teams in the Rio Grande Valley; they finished number one twice.
 In 1998, his girls went undefeated into the playoffs and finished with a 24-1 record.
 His team advanced to the regional tournament three years in a row while winning district, bi-district, area and sectional championships.
 During his final two years there, Hurley helped rebuild the boys' program.
 They won the district championship both years and advanced to the regional tournament in his final year; the boys went to the regional final.